Natural catastrophes and climate change

 To assess our Property & Casualty business accurately and to structure sound risk transfer solutions, we need to clearly understand the economic impact of natural catastrophes and the effect of climate change.
 This is why we invest in proprietary, state-of-the-art natural catastrophe models and regularly collaborate with universities and scientific institutions.

 In addition to providing re/insurance covers, we offer our clients strategic expertise and integral risk assessments of natural disasters and climate adaptation.
-These include our Economics of Climate Adaptation (ECA) studies, free access for our clients to Swiss Re’s CatNet® tool and our expertise publications.
-You can learn more about the CatNet® tool at www.swissre.com/catnet and view a sample of our recent publications.
+These include free access for our clients to Swiss Re’s CatNet® tool (swissre.com/reinsurance/property-and-casualty/solutions/property-specialty-solutions/catnet.html), which includes our recently launched Global Storm Surge Zones service, and our expertise publications.

-In our 2017 Financial Report, we provide detailed quantitative information on natural catastrophe perils: the four perils with the highest expected annual losses (TCFD Metrics and targets) and the liquidity requirements stemming from four extreme loss scenarios (“insurance risk stress tests”).
+In our 2018 Financial Report, we provide detailed quantitative information on natural catastrophe perils: the four perils with the highest expected annual losses ("Climate metrics and targets") and the liquidity requirements stemming from four extreme loss scenarios (“Insurance risk stress tests”